compthinking/compthinkblog/_posts/draft-2022-12-29-Why-Does-It-Matter-That-Mastodon-Is-A-Network.md

 ---
-title:	"Why Does it Matter that Mastodon is a Network?"
+title: Why Does it Matter that Mastodon is a Network?
 date: 2022-12-29
 tags:
-- social-media
-- twitter
+  - social-media/twitter
-- mastodon
+  - social-media/mastodon
 show_tags: true
 toc: false
 ---